siubie/actix-rest-api/README.md

 | `PUT` | `/api/users/{id}` | Update an existing user |
 | `DELETE` | `/api/users/{id}` | Delete a user |

+### Trailing Slash Handling

+All `/api/*` routes support trailing slashes for convenience:
+- ✅ `/api/users` - Canonical URL (recommended)
+- ✅ `/api/users/` - Also works (normalized to `/api/users`)
+- ✅ `/api/users/1` - Get user by ID
+- ✅ `/api/users/1/` - Also works (normalized to `/api/users/1`)

+This follows REST API best practices where the canonical URL has no trailing slash, but both variants are accepted for better client compatibility.

 ## Example Requests

 ### Create a User